Eligibility & Admission

 - Writing sample from a class at Emerson (critical or expository essay)

-- Two letters of recommendation from Emerson faculty members (these must be written by faculty members teaching in the Liberal Arts, including the perspectives and writing classes)
+Two letters of recommendation from Emerson faculty members (preferably written by faculty members teaching in the Liberal Arts perspectives)

 - Unofficial transcripts of courses taken at Emerson College